 I want to certify.
 How long should I plan for certification testing?

 If you feel yourself and canine are ready to pass, you can simply schedule a 2-day examination.
 If you feel you need more practice and some educational building, a week is often chosen.

 What is the cost of certification testing?

 There is no fee associated with testing for certification.

 The organization values supported legal stature in every location where we serve.
 Each individual national government has the organization on file as a legal entity per our international and U.S. board attorneys.
 We serve 27 nations.
 If your nation is not listed, we do not serve that country.

 What are the steps to certify?

-Certifying is very straight forward.
-The first step is contact the board or any ASCT trainer/Instructor.
+Certifying is very straightforward.
+The first step is to contact the board or any ASCTI trainer/Instructor.
 Next, you will be scheduled for a K9 examination for whatever qualifications you seek and you will also be able to take the handler exam.